lisn3/WeTrade/contract/wetrade/README.md

-# truffle-init-default
+# implement in truffle

-Default project for Truffle: example contracts, migrations and tests
+contracts, migrations and tests

+collector_dae: daemon program for collector, writing in web3@1.0

+provider_dae: daemon program for providers

 ## Usage